essey1/movie-posters-vault/README.md

-# Movie Search Engine
+# Movie Posters Search Engine

-A responsive react app called Movie Land in which you can search for movies.
+A responsive react app called Movie Posters Vault where you can search for movies.

-Here is a link to the app: [https://movielaand.netlify.app](https://movielaand.netlify.app)
+Here is a link to the app: [https://movie-posters-vault.netlify.app/](https://movie-posters-vault.netlify.app/)

 ### How I Built It